 What to look for

 Knowing about the different types of fees makes it easier for you to dig through the jargon and find the credit card that’s best for you.
 Here are a few things you should definitely look for:

-When you’re shopping around for a credit card, make sure to check the terms for a annual fee.
+When you’re shopping around for a credit card, make sure to check the terms for an annual fee.
 Cards with no annual fee, or a low annual fee that can be offset by rewards, are best.

-Cards with low interest rates mean fewer interest fees down the road when you carry a balance.
+Cards with low-interest rates mean fewer interest fees down the road when you carry a balance.

 This is pretty self-explanatory.
 If you have a reasonably good credit score, you should never have to pay an application fee for a credit card.